piotrpl/CarND-Behavioral-Cloning/README.md

 ####3.
 Training Set & Training Process

-For training I used Udacity provided dataset composed of 24108 images representing images capture by the left, center and right cameras.
-Here are examples of images from left, center and right camers:
+For training I used Udacity provided dataset composed of 24108 samples representing images captured by the left, center and right cameras.
+Here are examples of images from those trhee points of view:

 ![alt text][image1]
 ![alt text][image2]